-Medicare is a Federal health insurance program for people age 65 or older, under age 65 with certain disabilities, and any age with permanent kidney failure (called End-Stage Renal Disease or ESRD).
-The Centers for Medicare & Medicaid Services (CMS) is the Federal agency in charge of the Medicare Program.
-Here are ways to get help and information about Medicare from CMS:
+Medicare is the federal health insurance program for people 65 years of age or over, some people under age 65 with disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a kidney transplant).

+The federal agency in charge of Medicare is the Centers for Medicare & Medicaid Services (sometimes called "CMS").
+This agency contracts with Medicare Advantage Organizations including us.

-- Call 800-MEDICARE (800-633-4227) to ask questions or get free information booklets from Medicare.
-TTY users should call 877-486-2048 (this call is free).
+- Call 1-800-MEDICARE (1-800-633-4227) to ask questions or get free information booklets from Medicare.
+TTY users should call 1-877-486-2048.
+This call is free.
 Customer service representatives are available 24 hours a day, including weekends. - Visit www.medicare.gov.
-This is the official government website for Medicare information.
-This website gives you a lot of up-to-date information about Medicare and nursing homes and other current Medicare issues.
-It has tools to help you compare Medicare Advantage Plans and Prescription Drug Plans in your area.
-You can search under "Forms, Help & Resources" and print the "Medicare & You" booklet directly from your computer.
-Select "Phone Numbers and websites" to find helpful contacts for organizations in your state.
-If you don't have a computer, your local library or senior center may be able to help you visit this website using its computer.
+This is the official government website for Medicare.
+It gives you up-to-date information about Medicare and current Medicare issues.
+It also has information about hospitals, nursing homes, physicians, home health agencies, and dialysis facilities.
+It includes booklets you can print directly from your computer.
+It has tools to help you compare Medicare Advantage Plans and Medicare prescription drug plans in your area.
+You can also find Medicare contacts in your state by selecting "Phone Numbers and Websites." - If you don't have a computer, your local library or senior center may be able to help you visit this website using its computer.
+Or, you can call Medicare at the number above and tell them what information you are looking for.
+They will find the information on the website, print it out, and send it to you.